MichaelKora/kafka-monitoring/gcp/README.md

 - Install ansible using your package manager like `sudo apt install ansible` or follow this guide https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
 - Install the `gcloud` CLI using this guide https://cloud.google.com/sdk/docs/install
 - Activate the current project and make sure `gcloud` is running
+- Create local file `.vault_pass` and insert the password

 ## 1.1 Configure GCP
 - Store your **public** key into the folder `files/ssh/` and make sure that is has the ending `.pub`